Knowledge Base

 Please use the form below to tell us a little about yourself, and what you have going on with your small business or 1099 contractor gig.
 WCG CPAs & Advisors are small business CPAs, tax professionals and consultants, and we look forward to talking to you!

-The tax advisors and business consultants at WCG are not salespeople; we are not putting lipstick on a pig expecting you to love it.
+The tax advisors, business consultants and rental property experts at WCG CPAs & Advisors are not salespeople; we are not putting lipstick on a pig expecting you to love it.
 Our job remains being professionally detached, giving you information and letting you decide within our ethical guidelines and your risk profiles.

 We see far too many crazy schemes and half-baked ideas from attorneys and wealth managers.
 In some cases, they are good ideas.
 In most cases, all the entities, layering and mixed ownership is only the illusion of precision.
 As Chris Rock says, just because you can drive your car with your feet doesn’t make it a good idea.
 In other words, let’s not automatically convert “you can” into “you must.”
-Yes, it is fun to brag about how complicated your world is at cocktail parties, but let’s not unnecessarily complicate it for the bragging rights.

 Let’s chat so you can be smart about it.

-We typically schedule a 20-minute complimentary quick chat with one of our Partners or Senior Tax Professionals to determine if we are a good fit for each other, and how an engagement with our team looks.
+We typically schedule a 20-minute complimentary quick chat with one of our Partners or our amazing Senior Tax Professionals to determine if we are a good fit for each other, and how an engagement with our team looks.
 Tax returns only?
 Business advisory?
-Tax prep, and more importantly tax strategy and planning?
+Tax strategy and planning?
+Rental property support?

 accounting services for small business

-Text WCG Offices
+Text WCG

 Need to get in touch through a quick text?
-We’ll respond back as soon as we can.
+We’ll respond back within a day and get going!

 accounting services for small business

-Call Our Amazing Team
+Call Our

-If you need to speak to someone, we’re good listeners!
-Give us a call and we’ll help you out!
+If you need to speak to a tax professional now, give us a call and we'll get you connected.

 Previous Multi-Member Limited Liability Company